Minister president focuses on ongoing struggle for greater autonomy in Flanders Day speech

 "Even where our rights are set out in black and white on paper, attempts are being made to attack them"

-In Brussels, French speakers are currently trying “desperately to form a government without a Dutch-speaking majority,” according to Diependaele.
+In Brussels, French speakers are trying “desperately to form a government without a Dutch-speaking majority,” according to Diependaele.
 “This is the proof: even where our rights are set out in black and white on paper, attempts are being made to attack them.”
-He then assured that there will be no Brussels government without a Dutch-speaking majority.
+He insisted that there would be no Brussels government without a Dutch-speaking majority.

-“Federal policy must serve Flanders,” continued the minister-president.
+“Federal policy must serve Flanders,” he said.
 “We want to sit down with our federal and Walloon counterparts to better anchor our rights in the state structure and bring more powers to Flanders.”

 Budgetary discipline